Runza (restaurant): Nebraska Union controversy

-The Runza restaurant operating out of the Nebraska Union, the student union at the University of Nebraska-Lincoln, closed in 2018 after a decade of operating in the location.
+The Runza restaurant operating in the Nebraska Union, the student union at the University of Nebraska–Lincoln, closed in 2018 after a decade of operating in the location.
 The Runza was outbid by a combination of two vendors (Steak 'n Shake and Chick-fil-A franchisees) bidding together.
 There was public outcry from the student body, as the runza is strongly identified as a Nebraskan dish, and students felt that it should be sold at Nebraska's flagship university.
+Runza returned to the university in 2025 as a vendor inside the Selleck Hall food court.